How to Donate More Money to Charity without Spending Much?

 2. Donate Your Car

 Often, selling a used car doesn’t fetch much money.
-And if the car requires some repairs before you can sell it, the price you’ll get wouldn’t even justify the expense and efforts.
-Therefore, the best thing is donate your car to a worthy charity.
+And if the car requires some repairs before you can sell it, the price you’ll get wouldn’t even justify the expense and effort.
+Therefore, the best thing is to donate your car to a worthy charity.

-They overhaul the vehicle and sell it at very low price to families, single moms and other needy persons that can’t afford to buy one from a used car dealer.
-Some charities also repair it and give away free to deserving poor families or use it to ferry invalid people.
+They overhaul the vehicle and sell it at very low prices to families, single moms and other needy persons who can’t afford to buy one from a used car dealer.
+Some charities also repair it and give it away free to deserving poor families or use it to ferry invalid people.

 Refer: 15 ways to get a free or donated car